GuidesNews

 Upscaling & Frame Generation

 Ark Survival Ascended (at the time of posting) features only DLSS upscaling.
 Users on AMD and Intel GPUs can use the resolution slider to enable some form of temporal upscaling which isn’t much worse.
-Upscaling grants moderate gains, with the balanced and performance presets being 29% and 46% faster than native 4K.
+The balanced and performance modes are 29% and 46% faster than native 4K.
+Upgrade to DLSS 4.

 AMD FSR 3 Frame Generation can disabled/enabled using the “r.FidelityFX.FI.Enabled 0/1″ command.
 It grants a 60-70% FPS boost at 4K at the cost of imperfect frame pacing.
 Nonetheless, the game is playable for those running 60 FPS displays as long as you enable V-Sync.